osrf-migration/vrx-wiki/tutorials/Creating a Dockerhub image for submission.md

 # What is Docker

 A Docker image is an executable package that includes everything needed to run an application--the code, a runtime, libraries, environment variables, and configuration files.
 A Docker container is a runtime instance of an image.
-Without Docker, evaluating a VRX team's software on different machines would require that the environment matches perfectly for the VRX team's system to run as expected, which is very prone to error.
-With Docker, if a VRX team's system works reliably on their machine, it will work reliably on any machine.

 To learn more about what Docker images and containers are, Docker has excellent [tutorials and explanations](https://docs.docker.com/get-started/).

+## Docker and VRX
+The VRX competition relies on Docker as a component of its automated evaluation system.
+After we receive submissions, we simulate the competition by running each submitted containers concurrently with a separate container that simulates the task environments.
+This has a number of advantages:
+* Teams have much greater control of their execution environment.
+* Docker creates an abstraction layer between submitted solutions and the host system where they will be evaluated:
+    * Teams don't have to know the details of the host system to ensure their software runs correctly.
+    * Likewise, the organizers don't have to know the details of the container environment.

 # Quick Start Instructions: